Lancaster scientists to develop drought resistant crops

 "We are delighted that the European Commission has recognized the importance of root signalling biology in influencing crop yields, and that Lancaster's scientists have responded by co-ordinating two successful bids."

-For more info about applying for PhD studentships referred to in this article click here.
+For more information about applying for PhD studentships referred to in this article click here.

 Fri 30 March 2012